benjso/git_assignment/README.md

 d.
 Give me a step by step guide on how to add someone to your repository.
 Ans: In the "Settings" tab/section, choose Collaborators in the left pane, click the button "Add people", seach the name and add the right reviewers to enable the access for them.

+e.
+What is the difference between git and GitHub?
+Ans: Git is a version control system that lets the developer/team manage and keep track of the source code history.
+GitHub is a cloud-based hosting service that let the developer/team manage Git repositories.

+f.
+What does git diff do?
+Ans: It is a git command with the same function to that on GitHub UI, which helps the developer/team to see, compare, and understand changes in the project.
+It can be used in many different situations, e.g. to look at current changes in the working copy, past changes in commits, or even to compare branches

+g.
+What is the main branch?
+Ans: By default, GitHub names the default branch main for new repository, i.e. initial branch that Git checks out locally when someone clones the repository.
+Unless specify a different branch, it is the base branch for new pull requests and code commits.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+Ans: No, it is NOT a best practice and probably cause a big chaos later on, particularly in a large software engineering project.
+The right approach is to create a working branch for new changes, create a pull request instead, and invite more than one reviewers to perform the review and approve accordingly, then merge into main branch.